-How many of you know to read a liquidation merchandise manifest?
-Have you ever had the opportunity to read through a manifest before making a pallet or truckload purchase?
+How many of you know how to read a pallet liquidators manifest?
+Have you had the opportunity to read through a manifest before making a pallet or truckload purchase?
 Let’s review a small portion of a Costco manifest to get you familiar with some of the terms used and liquidation merchandise pricing.
 Before we jump right into the review, please understand that all manifests can, and will be, different.
 Also, within our wholesale liquidation course, The Liquidators Guide, you can find further information about reviewing manifests.

 Click this link to load a sample one page manifest listing.
 Please refer to this file as we dive deep into this document.